UBC-MDS/DSCI524_group_22/README.md

 - `y` (ndarray): Response data vector, the dependent variable.
 Both `X` and `y` should have the same number of observations.
 - `ϵ` (float, optional): Stop the algorithm if the change in weights is smaller than the value (default is 1e-6).
 - `max_iterations` (integer, optional): Maximum number of iterations (default is 1000).
 - `intercept` (float): Optimized intercept.
-It will be used to calculate the estimated values using observed data `X`.
 - `coef` (ndarray): Optimized coefficient weights vector.
-It will be used to calculate the estimated values using observed data `X`.

 ## Python Ecosystem Context

-**lr_cd** establishes itself as a valuable enhancement to the Python ecosystem.
-The `LinearRegression` in the Python package `scikit-learn` has similar functionality, but our implementation uses a different algorithm, which we believe is superior. [`sklearn.linear_model.LinearRegression`](https://scikit-learn.org/stable/modules/linear_model.html#ordinary-least-squares) contains a few optimization functions: `scipy.linalg.lstsq`, `scipy.sparse.linalg.lsqr`, and `scipy.optimize.nnls`, which rely on the singular value decomposition of feature matrix `X`.
+**lr_cd** establishes a valuable enhancement to the Python ecosystem.
+The `LinearRegression` in the Python package `scikit-learn` has similar functionality, but our implementation uses a different algorithm, which we believe is better. [`sklearn.linear_model.LinearRegression`](https://scikit-learn.org/stable/modules/linear_model.html#ordinary-least-squares) contains a few optimization functions: `scipy.linalg.lstsq`, `scipy.sparse.linalg.lsqr`, and `scipy.optimize.nnls`, which rely on the singular value decomposition of feature matrix `X`.

 - **Beginner-Friendly** : `lr_cd` is easy to use for beginners in Python and statistics.
 The well-written functions allow users to play with various simulated data and generate beautiful plots with little effort.